-This course is intended to allow the educator to examine the objectives, methods, instructional emphasis, and integration of elementary school mathematics and science.
-Educators are given the opportunity to examine research related to elementary school mathematics and science instruction with an emphasis on innovative programs.
-The course also includes an analysis of teaching mathematics and science to elementary school children with emphasis on current educational trends, curricular materials, and techniques.
-The use of instructional technology and resources as an enhancement to understanding the teaching of math and science will also be explored.
+This course emphasizes the objectives, methods, instruction, and integration of elementary school mathematics and science through a STEAM (STEM + the Arts) lens.
+Educators will examine research related to elementary school mathematics and science instruction with an emphasis on innovative programs and approaches.
+Activities include analyzing and evaluating educational trends, curricular materials, and techniques related to teaching mathematics and science to elementary school children.
+Additional topics include brain-based learning, technology integration, thematic/integrated instruction, and quality children's literature as enhancements to facilitate children's understanding of math and science/STEAM concepts and skills.
+(Prerequisite: EDUC503)